 Part of him wanted to blame Sam.
-It was always easier to blame someone else, to project your anger and frustration out on them, especially on those you love most.
+Don't shrinks say it's easier to blame someone else and project your anger and frustration out on them, especially on those you love most?
 In Dean's case that had always been Sam, so Sam always got the worst of it.

-Being at Bobby's drowning himself in booze and grief, Dean couldn't help remembering how he had felt when their father died.
+Being at Bobby's drowning himself in booze and grief, Dean couldn't help remembering how he had felt after their father died.
 He had taken his pain, anger, and emptiness from his father's death out on Sam then too.
 Still, his little brother never seemed to stop trying to help him, to try to get through the walls he'd built up around himself.
 Sam should have been angry that Dean was being a complete jerk to him.
 Anyone else would have.
-But Sam had always only wanted to help him, and Dean didn't think he would ever know how much he did - he probably would have lost it completely if not for Sam.
-And once again, helping him was all Sam had been trying to do just now.
+But Sam had always only wanted to help him, and Dean didn't think he would ever know how much he did.
+He probably would have lost it completely if not for Sam.
+Once again, helping him was all Sam had been trying to do just now.

 It occurred to him that Sam and Bobby were all he had left, and as much as he may want to at the moment, he couldn't lock himself in that room away from everyone and everything forever.
 He began to wonder about Bobby and Sam, how they were dealing with all of this, probably in about the same manner as he was.
 With a breathy defeated sigh he got up and went downstairs.
 He didn't want to.
 They each dealt with things their own way, but he knew he should.
 At the very least he could get another bottle of liquor.

-As Dean walked into the kitchen he was met by Bobby, who was seated at the table in his wheelchair, arms crossed, apparently lost in his own thoughts.
+Dean walked into the kitchen and saw Bobby.
+The elder hunter was seated at the table in his wheelchair, arms crossed and apparently lost in his own thoughts.
 He immediately looked up as Dean walked in and stood at the far end of the table.
-They held one another's gaze for a moment before Dean couldn't look the elder hunter in the eye anymore and adverted his gaze to the floor, still feeling his eyes on him.
+They held one another's gaze for a moment before Dean couldn't look the older man in the eye anymore.
+He adverted his gaze to the floor, still feeling eyes on him.

 Bobby was still looking at Dean, eyes narrowed as if studying him, burning a hole in him, trying to read him, and as usual, Dean felt like the man could see right through him.
 He shifted uncomfortably.